Sphynx Cat Care & Health

 Feline Acne/Stud Tail

-It is caused by the production of sebum, a natural oil secreted by the skin in order to maintain its barrier and keep it healthy.
-However, sometimes the pores can become blocked causing blackheads (hence the term stud tail) and it can even cause painful cysts which sometimes require veterinary attention and even surgery.
+Some cats (not just the Sphynx breed) suffer from this acne around their muzzle area, described as Feline Acne.
+Stud tail is the same issue but at the tail end & is caused by the production of sebum, a natural oil secreted by the skin in order to maintain its barrier and keep it healthy.
+Sometimes the oil causes pores to become blocked causing blackheads (hence the term stud tail) & it can even become infected causing a painful cysts which may require veterinary attention & even surgery.

 Virbac Sebocalm is a shampoo product that is safe for regular use (see Products page)